liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Collision logic: Step 5
 We're almost there!
-We just need to lose a life when hitting an Asteroid.
+We just need to lose a life when hitting an asteroid.
 In the
 ``||info:Info||`` menu, find the ``||info:change life by||``.

 We now have a basic game where you dodge asteroids! :)